bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

-### Building the Documentation
+###  Building and Working with the Documentation

 #### Using Maven

-- This sequence of commands fully build the documentation
+- This sequence of commands fully builds the documentation
 - Execute them from the root folder of this project

 ```bash